 This will be more expensive.
 It could feel like a waste if they still opt not to drink often, too.
 Cats will never be avid drinkers, due to their ability to retain water.
 It’s certainly better and healthier than any alternative, though.

 One other solution could be to encourage your cat to drink by providing running water.
 If you switch on a tap, you may find that your cat appears from nowhere.
-Equally, if you leave a tap dripping, your cat will likely remain close at all times.
+Equally, if you leave a tap dripping, your cat will likely remain closed at all times.

 A water fountain, which keeps a steady supply of water moving, could be a great investment.
 Fussy felines are always more likely to drink from these contraptions than a bowl.
-There are many types of water fountain available.
+There are many types of water fountains available.
 Some leave water streaming constantly, and others are motion-activated.